 AUSTRALIAN AUTO AFTERMARKET EXPO

 The AAAA holds Australia’s most prestigious biennial automotive aftermarket Trade Show.
-The Australian Auto Aftermarket Expo alternates between Melbourne and Sydney and provides the automotive aftermarket industry with the opportunity to showcase its products and services to the world.
-The next Australian Auto Aftermarket Expo is to be held 6 – 8 April 2017 at the Melbourne Exhibition Centre, Melbourne, Australia.
+The Australian Auto Aftermarket Expo is held in Melbourne and provides the automotive aftermarket industry with the opportunity to showcase its products and services to the world.
+The next Australian Auto Aftermarket Expo is to be held 4-6 April 2019 at the Melbourne Exhibition Centre, Melbourne, Australia.

 In conjunction with the Australian Auto Aftermarket Expo will be the Collision Repair Expo.
-The Collision Repair Expo is the only official Trade Show for the automotive repair industry, held biennially, alternating between Melbourne and Sydney.
+The Collision Repair Expo is the only official Trade Show for the automotive repair industry, held biennially in Melbourne, Australia.